cpursley/astro-starter/README.md

 The i18n folder is where you can configure the text that is used in the various components.

+The config.yaml file is where you can change the theme (requires server restart)

 Any static assets, like images, can be placed in the `public/` directory.